 - Select the cells that you want to delete from the watchlist.

 - Then click on the Delete Watch button.

 4) To move, resize and close the task pane:

 - Click on the little arrow on the top right corner of the task pane.

-- Then select Move command to move the task pane, Size command to resize the task pane and Close command to close the task pane.
+- Then select the Move command to move the task pane, Size command to resize the task pane, and Close command to close the task pane.